Rami2301/LF7/README.md

 ***Who***

 Who is affected?
-People who want more security at home, especially homeowners or renters in areas where security is a concern.
+People who want more smart homesecurity, especially elderly and disabled people or renters in areas where security is a concern.

 ***Where***